-29 Interview with senior manager in the Domestic Revenue Department, TRA.
+35 Interview with senior manager, Domestic Revenue Department, TRA-HQ.
 Dar es Salaam 2 February 2011.

-30 Then equivalent to about USD 5.5.

-administrative issues, but was being rebuffed by the Government.
-This is surprising since the legal amendments of 2008 gave TRA the mandate for property assessment, valuation, and collection.
-The Government, however, seemed to be determined to make the whole arrangement ring-fenced, limiting TRA to the mechanical task of tax collection alone.
+When TRA took over collection in 2008, the involved TRA officers thought it would be easier to move to a regime of 'self-assessment' without contravening any relevant law.
+According to TRA, this measure could potentially boost PT revenues of the municipalities by two to three times.
+The Attorney General concurred with TRA's interpretation of the law.
+However, the Ministry responsible for local governments did not allow for this change.
+TRA also proposed a flat annual rate of TZS 10,00036 for poor houseowners, which again was not approved by the ministry.
+It appears that the TRA repeatedly tried to get into tax policy and more substantive administrative issues, but was being rebuffed by the Government.
+The Government seemed determined to make the whole arrangement ring-fenced, limiting TRA to the mechanical tasks of tax collection and enforcement.
 One notable change introduced by the TRA was that no transactions of tax payment should take place in cash.
-The municipalities, however, complained about this new cash free system of payment and reported the "inconvenience' that this system was causing to taxpayers from rural areas who 'ended up spending more money staying in the city, trying to pay the tax, compared to the amount of the tax itself".31
+It was expected that cash free transactions would make corruption a more difficult undertaking since the direct interaction between collectors and taxpayers was removed.
+This move was also expected to enhance compliance since the payments went straight into the designated account, not benefiting corrupt officials.
+Combined, these effects were expected to reduce collection costs.
+The municipalities, however, complained about this new cash free system of payment and reported the 'inconvenience' that this system was causing to taxpayers from rural areas who "ended up spending more money staying in the city, trying to pay the tax, compared to the amount of the tax itself".
+37

-One lesson from implementation research, is that polices are more easily contested when the change they imply are highly visible, for example in terms of costs, either to specific stakeholders or to the public in general (Grindle and Thomas 1990, 1991; Ferraro 2008).
-In this case, the cash less payment system that TRA introduced, implied lost rent seeking opportunities for some stakeholders, including local government tax collectors and councillors.
+One lesson from implementation research, is that policies are more easily contested when the change they imply are highly visible, for example in terms of costs, either to specific stakeholders or to the public in general (Grindle and Thomas 1990, 1991; Ferraro 2008).
+In this case, the cashless payment system that TRA introduced, implied lost rent seeking opportunities for some stakeholders, including local government tax collectors and councillors.
 Among the arguments used by the municipalities for re-decentralisation, was that the payment system introduced by TRA was inflexible and imposed unnecessary additional costs on taxpayers.
-Interestingly, after the municipalities again had taken over the collection of PT in Dar es Salaam in 2014, they adopted some of the collection and payments schemes introduced by TRA, including tax payment via banks, which reduced the opportunities for corruption due to less direct interaction between taxpayers and collectors.
+Interestingly, after the municipalities again had taken over the collection of PT in Dar es Salaam in 2014, they adopted some of the collection and payments schemes introduced by TRA, including payment via banks, which reduced the opportunities for corruption due to less direct interaction between taxpayers and collectors.